am610/Firecrown_LOCAL/README.md

 The likelihood details can be seen in `sn_srd.py` file.

-The input data vectors are kept in sndata folder
+The input data vectors are kept in `sndata` folder

 Inputs require : 1.
-Hubble diagram - data.txt and 2.
-Covariance amtrix - sys_0.txt
+Hubble diagram - `data.txt` and 2.
+Covariance matrix - `sys_0.txt`

 Sampling details are set in .ini file